jbufler/Spotifailure/README.md

 - All libraries installed
 - Python 3.10

-Enter your information into the user_data file:
+Enter your information as strings into the user_data file:

 - Get Client Id and client secret:
 Go to Spotify Applications and create an App https://developer.spotify.com/dashboard/applications There you find your Client Id and Client Secret
-- Under Edit Settings, you need to enter a redirect, for example: https://127.0.0.1:8080/
+- Under Edit Settings, you need to enter a redirect, for example: http://localhost:8888/callback/ or https://127.0.0.1:8080/

 - Find Spotify username
 https://www.spotify.com/de/account/overview/